blitvin/fsm4java/docs/expression_parser.md

 ```

-'Business logic' of the FSM resides on call-backs of classes that implement state.
+"Business logic" of the FSM resides on callbacks of classes that implement state.
 In many cases only one or two callbacks are used, and code for states
 of the FSM should be in the same place.
 One of helper classes of FSM4Java, *AnnotatedObjectStateFactory* allows
 easy construction of FSM states using annotated methods. *ExpressionTree* class
 contains callbacks for ExpressionTreeFSM and *Tokenizer* contains logic of TokenizerFSM.
 As you can see actually programming doesn't require too much lines of code.
 The ExpressionTreeFSM
 builds expression tree.
-However, the tree is not stored , only relevant portion is held.
-The required part is path from root to currently
+Note that the tree is not actually stored.
+FSM holds only portion required for computation of values representing by subtrees  from root to currently consturcted node.
+In other words,
+the required part is path from root to currently
 constructed node.
 When subtree value is computed it is returned to previous level, and there is no need to store any information on the
 subtree anymore.
 It is enough for the task, changes for storing entire tree is IMHO trivial, but it'd "pollute" example with code irrelevant
-to FSM per se operation.
+to FSM operation.

 Now I'd like to point out some interesting things on how second FSM operates.
 Similarly to TokenizerFSM, "business logic" code
 is in state classes callbacks.
 Probably it is a typical situation for FSM4Java usage.
 ExpressionTreeFSM states use internal transitions, that is transition on events generated during execution
-of business logic (which is placed in stateBecomesCurrent callbacks).
+of business logic (placed in stateBecomesCurrent callbacks).
 E.g. when FSM determines that new
 expression level detected (e.g. by encountering '(' token) the expression tree must be extended with new node.
 New node must be added in case of new factor too.
 States startingExpression and startingFactor responsible
 for this.
 But once they finished their part of work, additional operations are required : e.g. if factor starts
 with literal, this literal must be processed.
 So event is consumed by state startFactor and new event triggers
 transition to Factor state.
-Another example of internal transition is syntax error handling : if the callback
+Another example of internal transition is syntax error handling, e.g. if the callback
 detects premature end of input new event of syntax error generated and processed.
 See "handleExpression()" for
 details.